blastrock/kakugo/README.rst

 KaQui
 =====

 KaQui helps learning Japanese.
-It takes the form of a quizz to memorize hiraganas, katakanas, and kanji readings and meanings and adapts to the user learning pace.
+It takes the form of a quiz to memorize hiraganas, katakanas, and kanji readings and meanings and adapts to the user learning pace.

 Features
 ========